Receiving Feedback When Implementing Scrum

 About the Author: Michael Vizdos

 Hi.
 I sincerely appreciate you reading this article.
-My name is Michael Vizdos and I’ve had the privilege of working with thousands of people on teams all around the world over the past 30+ years of my professional career.
+My name is Michael Vizdos and I’ve had the privilege of working with thousands of people on teams all around the world for the past 30+ years of my professional career.

-You can read more about my background or contact me.
+You can read more about my background or contact me or connect with me / send me a direct message on LinkedIn .

 Can you do me a quick favor?